Making links more accessible

 </li>

-Changing the previous block to the following and using a neat little trick adopted by the BBC you can cut down the chatter to a single line:
+Changing the previous block to the following and using a neat little trick I nicked from the BBC website you can cut down the chatter to a single line:

 HTML